 Speak up!
-Start by sharing with your friend what you have noticed and why it concerns you.
-Have this conversation in a comfortable, familiar but private place where the two of you can talk without any interruptions.
+Start by telling your friend what you have noticed and why it concerns you.
+Choose a comfortable, familiar but private place where the two of you can talk and not be interrupted.

-Let them know that you care about them and you are worried about them.
+Let your friend know that you care about them and you are worried about them.

 Give specific reasons for your concern rather than asking, “How’s it going?” or “Is there anything wrong?”
-General questions are often easy to brush off.
+These kinds of questions are easy to brush off.
 Think about the changes you’ve noticed in them.
-“I’ve noticed you seem _____ (e.g., really down lately) and I’m worried for you.”
+“I’ve noticed you seem _____ (really down lately, unhappy, on edge) and I’m worried for you.”

-Your friend responds by saying there’s nothing wrong.
+Your friend may respond by saying there’s nothing wrong.

-- That’s okay – it may take more than one try before they are comfortable talking.
-By asking, they will know that you’ve noticed a difference and that you’re concerned.
+That’s okay – it may take more than one try before they are comfortable talking.
+But hey will now know that you’ve noticed a difference and that you’re concerned.
 Try again in a few days.

 Your friend tells you they don’t know what’s going on for them.

-- Suggest they look at some of the self-checks in the Mental Health & Substance Use section as a first step.
-Offer to sit with them if they want support, however, the results will not be very accurate if you answer for them.
+Suggest they look at some of the self-checks in the Mental Health & Substance Use section as a first step.
+Offer to sit with them if they want support, but don’t answer for them as the results will not be very accurate.
 Or if they prefer to do it on their own, send them the link to this section.

 Your friend isn’t comfortable talking with someone they know.

-- Let them know that through foundrybc.ca they can find out about phone and online chat resources that don’t require people to identify who they are.
+Let them know that on foundrybc.ca they can find out about phone and online chat resources and they won’t have to say who they are.